aeternity/aeternity-reimagined/whitepaper.md

 We provide a governance approach where users can vote on core software changes and system parameters (e.g. block size or frequency), with votes counting proportionally to the number of tokens each user is voting with.

-The tokens will be locked up for the period of the vote and it will not be possible to use them same tokens to vote more than once.
+The tokens will be locked up for the period of the vote and it will not be possible to use these tokens for the duration of the vote.
 The prevailing side will decide if the features will be implemented or rolled out, or changes to the system parameters made.
 This will cause a “hard fork”, with the owners of the nodes voting for the changes needing to upgrade their software.

 ## The Multi-Asset Blockchain